Democracy's Quiet Math Problem — Shiny Side Out

 The Honest Summary

 Left and right still exist — but what they mean has changed profoundly, and continues to change.
 The economic axis that defined the 20th century has been joined by a cultural axis that now dominates much of day-to-day political conflict.
-Parties once defined by class interest are now defined as much by the educational background, geography, and cultural values of their voters.

 "Both of those instincts capture something real and important.
 The mistake — then as now — is to imagine that one side has a monopoly on wisdom.
 Most of the interesting political territory lies in the tension between them."

+And in all three countries, what voters are increasingly discovering is that the labels on the tin often have very little to do with what's inside.
 The voters are ahead of the institutions.
 They always have been.
 The math just keeps making it more visible.